 Strength Rating 4,5,6 (Dark Roast)

-Once you go beyond a medium roast, the coffee will have a second crack (release of moisture) from the bean in the roaster.
-At this point the oils will start to come from within the coffee to the outside of the bean.
-Appearance wise, you would now be looking at a coffee that is very dark brown in color and oily on the outside.
+Once you go beyond a medium roast, the coffee will have a second crack (moisture release) from the roaster bean.
+At this point, the oils will start to come from within the coffee to the outside of the bean.
+Appearance-wise, you would now be looking at a coffee that is very dark brown and oily on the outside.

 Having started my coffee career in a Caffé Nero, this is exactly what I remember from their bags of beans.
 The acidic flavors in the coffee have probably disappeared now.

-Sweetness will also be dramatically reduced, because at this point we are going beyond a bit of caramelisation into burnt sausages on the BBQ territory.
+Sweetness will also be dramatically reduced because, at this point, we are going beyond a bit of caramelization into burnt sausages on the BBQ territory.
 Here bitterness is your friend, and that is the higher numbers on the scale.
 Not stronger (although technically, as I said earlier, it does have more caffeine), it is just more bitter in flavor, and if that is what you like – go for it.